How to control content fields and tabs visibility in Umbraco CMS

 }

-Common pitfall when hiding properties/tabs in Umbraco
+Common pitfall and workaround when hiding properties/tabs in Umbraco

 var tabAlias = "tabAliasToHide";